 Diesel engine runaway is one of the most dangerous malfunctions that can occur for diesel engines.
-When your diesel starts to runaway, it can lead to catastrophic failure and damage.
+When your diesel engine starts to run away, it can lead to catastrophic failure and damage.
 Understanding what causes this issue and recognizing the warning signs early can save you from expensive repairs or even engine replacement.
 Here’s what you need to know about diesel engine runaway and how to prevent it.

 What Causes Diesel Engine Runaway?